oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

    https://swiftobjectstorage.<region_name>.oraclecloud.com/v1/<objectstorage_namespace>

-   Replace region_name and objectstorage_namespace with your corresponding values.
+   Replace "region_name" and "objectstorage_namespace" with your corresponding values.

-   objectstorage_namespace values for your environment are collected in Lab 8 Task 1.
+   "objectstorage_namespace" values for your environment  was collected in Lab 8 Task 1.

    Save the response file as physical_offline.rsp file under /home/zdmuser.